RuiCunhaM/template-amc-informatics-exam/README.md

 #### Building questions

-There are 5 main type of questions you can use. `truequestion`, `falsequestion`, `single`, `multiple` and `open`.
+There are 5 main type of questions you can use. `truequestion`, `falsequestion`, `multiple` and `open`.
 To create and insert a question of one of these types you can utilize the commands in the example below.
 Make sure to provide the question with a unique identifier.

 ```latex
 \truequestion{uid-1}{This is a true question}